 In 2014, Jamie Douglas-Hamilton set two Guinness World Records by rowing 5,000 miles across the vast Indian Ocean, all the way from Australia to Africa.

-On this unsupported expedition, a crew of six pulled more than a million strokes, battling strong currents, major storms and even a hurricane.
-With rowing broken into two hourly shifts, 24 hours a day.
-Physical demands were so extreme that the each of the crew burned 10,000 calories a day and had to drink up to 13 litres of water.
-These extreme conditions often led to vivid hallucinations and even passing out.
+On their journey, Jamie’s crew of six pulled more than a million strokes, battling against strong currents, unpredictable storms and even a hurricane.
+With rowing broken into two-hour shifts around the clock, each crew member burned 10,000 calories a day and had to drink up to 13 litres of water – sometimes leading to vivid hallucinations and even loss of consciousness.

-To counter these extremes, the crew started to mix their fresh water with a small amount of sea water, replacing essential minerals.
-This had a dramatic effect, rebalancing the body and giving the crew the energy to continue.
+To counter these extreme conditions, the crew started to mix their fresh water with a small amount of salt water, in order to replenish essential minerals.
+They believed this had a dramatic positive effect, enabling them to hydrate, replenish lost minerals and complete their voyage.